Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 It's a mess.
 I'm sorry I told you to use it.
 The old system is included in [the appendix](#appendix) for the curious and those stuck in legacy environments.

-If you already know how to set up the perfect development environment for modern JavaScript work, go ahead and skip this section.
+## Bundle with Webpack

-## Bundle with Webpack, compile with Babel
+Instead of using the old setup, I think the best choice now is to use a combination of Webpack and Babel.

 Webpack calls itself a *"flexible unbiased extensible module bundler"*, which sounds like buzzword soup.
-At its most basic, Webpack gives you the ability to organize code into modules and 'require()' what you need, much like Browserify.
+At its most basic, Webpack gives you the ability to organize code into modules and `require()` what you need, much like Browserify.

-Unlike Browserify, Webpack comes with a sea of built-in features and a rich ecosystem of extensions called plugins.
-I can't hope to know even half of them, but some of the coolest I've used are plugins that let you 'require()' Less files *with* magical Less-to-CSS compilation, plugins for require-ing images, and JavaScript minification.
+Unlike Browserify however, Webpack comes with a sea of built-in features and a rich ecosystem of extensions called plugins.
+I can't hope to know even half of them, but some of the coolest I've used are plugins that let you `require()` Less files *with* magical Less-to-CSS compilation, plugins for require-ing images, and JavaScript minification.

-Webpack can solve two more annoyances - losing state when loading new code and accurately reporting errors.
-We add two more requirements for a total of five:
+Webpack can also solve two more annoyances - losing state when loading new code and accurately reporting errors.
+So we can add two more requirements to our work environment checklist (for a total of five):

   * code should re-compile when we change a file
   * page should update automatically when the code changes